awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-findKey.md

 Required: No

 **\-c**
 Finds keys in the specified class\.
 Enter the constant that represents the key class\.
-For example, to find public keys, enter `-c 2`\.
+For example, to find public keys, type `-c 2`\.
 Valid values for each key type:

 + 2: Public\.
-This class contains the public keys of public\-private key pairs\.
+This class contains the public keys of public–private key pairs\.

 + 3: Private\.
-This class contains the private keys of public\-private key pairs\.
+This class contains the private keys of public–private key pairs\.

 + 4: Secret\.
 This class contains all symmetric keys\.
 Required: No

 **\-l**
 Finds keys with the specified label\.
-Enter the exact label\.
+Type the exact label\.
 You cannot use wildcard characters or regular expressions in the `--label` value\.
 Required: No

 **\-id**
 Finds the key with the specified ID\.
-Enter the exact ID string\.
+Type the exact ID string\.
 You cannot use wildcard characters or regular expressions in the `-id` value\.
 Required: No

 **\-sess**
 Finds keys by session status\.
-To find keys that are valid only in the current session, enter `1`\.
-To find persistent keys, enter `0`\.
+To find keys that are valid only in the current session, type `1`\.
+To find persistent keys, type `0`\.
 Required: No

 **\-u**
 Finds keys that the current user and the specified users can use in cryptographic operations\.
-Enter a comma\-separated list of HSM user IDs, such as `-u 3` or `-u 4,7`\.
+Type a comma\-separated list of HSM user IDs, such as `-u 3` or `-u 4,7`\.
 To find the IDs of users on an HSM, use listUsers\.
-When you enter one user ID, `findKey` returns all of the keys for that user\.
-When you enter multiple user IDs, `findKey` returns the keys that all of the specified users can use\.
+When you specify one user ID, findKey returns all the keys for that user\.
+When you specify multiple user IDs, findKey returns the keys that all the specified users can use\.
-Because `FindKey` only returns keys that the current user can use, the `-u` results are always identical to or a subset of the current user's keys\.
+Because findKey only returns keys that the current user can use, the `-u` results are always identical to or a subset of the current user's keys\.
 Required: No

 **\-m**
 Finds keys that were created by using the RSA modulus in the specified file\.
-Enter the path to file that stores the modulus\.
+Type the path to file that stores the modulus\.
 Required: No

 **\-kcv**
 Finds keys with the specified key check value\.
 The *key check value* \(KCV\) is an 8\-byte hash or checksum of a key\.
 The HSM calculates a KCV when it generates the key\.
-You can also calculate a KCV outside of the HSM, such as after you export a key, and then compare the KCV values to confirm the identity and integrity of the key\.
+You can also calculate a KCV outside of the HSM, such as after you export a key\.
+You can then compare the KCV values to confirm the identity and integrity of the key\.
 To get the KCV of a key, use getAttribute\.
 AWS CloudHSM uses the following standard method to generate a key check value:

 + **Symmetric keys**: First 8 bytes of the result of encrypting 16 zero\-filled bytes with the key\.